tml21/libtml-java/doc/tml_intro.md

 The example shows the assignment of a list with a mixture of values including another list and a dictionary type containing it all.

-Reading data from a [SDXDocument] is just using the dictionary behavior and address the value with group and key names.
+Reading data from a [SDXDocument] use of the dictionary behavior and addresses the value with group and key names.

 ~~~~{.java}
 System.out.println(sdoc.getValue("General", "str"));